How REDs Recovery Quietly Prepared Me for Motherhood

 Pregnancy changes your body.
 Postpartum changes it again.
 Society comments on it always.

-That prepares you more than you realise at the time.
-Miraculously, pregnancy and motherhood has never felt like a betrayal of my body.
-It felt like a continuation of a relationship I had already re-built and a celebration of what allowed me to achieve (birthing babies).
+That prepares you more than you realise.
+Pregnancy and motherhood never felt like a betrayal of my body.
+They felt like a continuation of a relationship I had rebuilt and a celebration of what my body allowed me to do.

 Playing the long game